kencochrane/docker-guidebook/docker-guidebook.rst

 Repository
 ----------
 A repository is a group of images located in the docker registry.
 There are two types of repositories, Top level and user repositories.
 Top level repositories don't have a '/' in the name and they are usually reserved for base images.
 These Top level repositories is what most people build their repositories on top of.
-They are controlled by the maintainers of Docker.
+They are managed by the maintainers of Docker.
 User repositories are repositories that anyone can upload into the registry and share with other people.

 Getting Help with Docker
 ========================
-If you have a question or problem when using Docker, there are a number of different ways to help you.
+If you have a question or problem when using Docker, there are a number of different ways to get help.
 Here is a list of the ways, pick the one that works best for you.

 - IRC: #docker on freenode, There are a bunch (250+) people normally in this channel, come on in, and ask your question, we are very friendly and we don't bite.
 Also newbie questions are welcome.
 - Email: There is a google group called docker-club.
 Join the list, and ask any questions you might have. https://groups.google.com/d/forum/docker-club
 - Twitter: http://twitter.com/getdocker/ Follow along, if you aren't already, lots of great info posted every day.
 - StackOverflow: We love Stack Overflow, if you also enjoy it, feel free to post a question using the `docker` tag, and one of the many Docker fans will get back to you quickly.
 If you love getting points, feel free to answer questions as well.
 - Bugs and feature requests: If you have a bug or feature request, submit them to GitHub. http://www.github.com/dotcloud/docker

 Part 1.
 Getting Started
 =======================
-Now that we have the boring stuff out of the way lets start playing with Docker.
+Now that we have the boring stuff out of the way let's start playing with Docker.
 The very first example we are going to do is a very simple one, we will spin up a container and print ``hello world`` to the screen.
 ::

-    #run a simple echo command, that will echo hello world back to the console over standard out.
+    #run a simple echo command, that will echo hello world back to the console over standard output.
     $ docker run base /bin/echo hello world hello world

-If this was your first docker command you will notice that it will need to download the base image first.
+If this is your first docker command you will notice that it will need to download the base image first.
 It only needs to do this once, and it caches it locally so you don't need to do this again.
-We could have broken these out into two commands ``docker pull base`` and then the docker run command, but I was lazy and put them together, and Docker is smart enough to know what I want to do, and do it for me.
+We could have broken these out into two commands ``docker pull base`` and then the docker run command, but I was lazy and just put them together, and Docker is smart enough to know what I want to do, and do it for me.

 Now you might be wondering what is Docker doing here exactly.
 It doesn't look like much because we picked such a simple example, but here is what is happening.